Johnmacrocraft/NotMeXboxLiveAuth/README.md

 Allow specified players to bypass Xbox Live authentication!

 ## How to use
-Drop this plugin into your plugins folder, and then use `xboxlist` command to manage the list.
+Use the `xboxlist` command to manage the xboxlist (the list of players allowed to bypass Xbox Live authentication).

 ## Warning
-As this plugin allows specified players to bypass Xbox Live authentication, anyone can log in with the username on the list.
-Therefore, you need to install an additional authentication plugin on your server to prevent anyone accessing the account.
+As this plugin allows specified players to bypass Xbox Live authentication, anyone can log in with any username on the xboxlist.
+Therefore, you need to install an additional authentication plugin on your server to prevent anyone from accessing those accounts.